michaelzewdu/A-C-lang-decomment/README.md

 # A-C-lang-decomment
 A script that will take the comments out of a C program.
 It has been tested against many inputs and worked but what is 100% perfect?
 Every file and description is on the master branch.

-For some reason I couldn't merge master with main�.
+Everything is on the master branch.